Elasmotherium: Evolution

 Elasmotherium belongs to the subfamily Elasmotheriinae, distinct from the subfamily which includes all living rhinoceroses, Rhinocerotinae.
 The depth of the split between Elasmotheriinae and Rhinocerotinae is disputed.
-Older estimates place the age of divergence around 47 million years ago, during the Eocene, while younger estimates place the split during the Oligocene, around 35-23 million years ago.
+Older estimates place the age of divergence around 47 million years ago, during the Eocene, while younger estimates place the split during the Oligocene, around 35–23 million years ago.
 Unambiguous members of Elasmotheriinae first appeared during the Early Miocene, and the subfamily was speciose and widespread across Europe, Africa and Asia during the Miocene epoch.

 Cladogram of Rhinocerotidae after Borrani et al. 2025 (note: only a limited selection of elasmothere genera were included in the tree).

 Cladogram of Elasmotheriina (the subgroup including core members of Elasmotheriinae) after Sun et al. 2023:

 Elasmotherium is the only known member of Elasmotheriinae to haved survived after the Early Pliocene. with elasmotheriines declining as part of a broader decline of rhinocerotids and many other species of mammals during the late Miocene period.
 After originating and initially evolving in China (likely from Sinotherium) during the latest Miocene and Pliocene, Elasmotherium migrated westwards into Central Asia and Eastern Europe around 2.6 million years ago, during the earliest part of the Pleistocene epoch.
 Elasmotherium became extinct in China by the end of the Early Pleistocene, around 1 million years ago.

-Elasmotherium is the only known member of Elasmotheriinae to haved survived after the Early Pliocene. with elasmotheriines declining as part of a broader decline of rhinocerotids and many other species of mammals during the late Miocene period.
-After originating and initially evolving in China (likely from Sinotherium) during the latest Miocene and Pliocene, Elasmotherium migrated westwards into Central Asia and Eastern Europe around 2.6 million years ago, during the earliest part of the Pleistocene epoch.
-Elasmotherium became extinct in China by the end of the Early Pleistocene, around 1 million years ago.

 Species

-The oldest known species of Elasmotherium is Elasmotherium primigenium from the late Miocene (sometime between around 9 and 5.3 million years ago) of Dingbian County in Shaanxi, China, though some authors have doubted the attribution of this species to Elasmotherium.
+The oldest known species of Elasmotherium is Elasmotherium primigenium from the late Miocene (sometime between around 9 and 5.3 million years ago) of Dingbian County in Shaanxi, China, though some authors have doubted the attribution of this species to Elasmotherium, suggesting that it has no anatomical features that meaningfully distinguish it from Sinotherium.
 This species is distinguished from later Elasmotherium species by its more primitive tooth morphology.
 Like later species, it has the characteristic dome on the skull roof.

-There are four largely successive species of Elasmotherium aside from the aforementioned E. primigenium, which are—from oldest to youngest—E. chaprovicum, E. peii, E. caucasicum and E. sibiricum, and which together span from the Late Pliocene to the Late Pleistocene.
+There are four largely successive species of Elasmotherium aside from the aforementioned E. primigenium, which are—from oldest to youngest—E. chaprovicum, E. peii, E. caucasicum and E. sibiricum, and which together span from the Late Pliocene to the Late Pleistocene, though the relative chronology of E. chaprovicum and E. peii has been disputed.
 Elasmotherium species are largely distinguished by differences in their tooth anatomy.